-Fuel water separators (filters) are provided for both engines.
-The addition of another in-line filter to the system may create a possible flow restriction that can starve the engine(s) of fuel.
+A fuel water separator (filter) is provided for the engine.
+The addition of another in-line filter to the system may create a possible flow restriction that can starve the engine of fuel.
 It is advisable to carry extra on-engine filters in case filter plugging from debris in the fuel tank becomes a problem during boating.
 Consult your Boston Whaler dealer for recommendations regarding filters that meet Mercury's specifications.